jamestszhim/comp4211_environment/README.md

 # comp4211_environment

 ## Create Virtual Environment and Install packages
 Running the following code in the shell:

 <code>$ source build_environment.sh</code>

-It takes sometimes to install the libraries.
-After the installation, the virtual environment will be located at ~/comp4211_env
+It takes some time to install the libraries.
+After the installation, the environment will be located at ~/comp4211_env
 ## Activate Virtual Environment
 __Activate__